 Prior to Healx and CRDN, Tim worked on University-Industry interactions in the area of Life Sciences for the UK Government Department for Business, Innovation and Skills (BIS).
 He obtained his PhD in the field of Biophysical Neuroscience at the University of Cambridge.
 He is also a Junior Associate Fellow of the Centre for Science and Policy (CSaP).
 Before moving to Cambridge, he obtained an MEng in Bio-Engineering from the University of Brussels (VUB).

-Prof Alan Barrell, Treasurer
+Prof Alan Barrell, Chair and Treasurer

 Alan has spent his working life in or close to healthcare – both as technical practitioner in the NHS for six years in Clinical Laboratory Medicine, and more than twenty years in the Healthcare Industry – seventeen in senior executive positions with Baxter Healthcare International.
 From his Cambridge base, he is active worldwide working in education, business support and start-up – mostly related to health and life sciences.
 He has raised venture capital funds for investment in early stage healthcare companies and served on the boards of a number – still doing so today with Eagle Genomics Ltd, Epigene Prognostics, Lifebit Bioinformatics, MedTech International, and advises Nuclera, a Cambridge start-up working on the development of long form DNA.